 Charro Beans Recipe (Frijoles Charros)

-We’re making Charro Beans in the Chili Pepper Madness kitchen today, my friends, and I think you’re going to love them.
+We're making Mexican Charro Beans in the Chili Pepper Madness kitchen today, my friends, and I think you're going to love them.
 Charro beans is a simple but flavorful dish of beans, usually pinto beans or bayo beans, that are simmered in a seasoned broth with onions, garlic, peppers and pork, such as bacon or chorizo.

 The recipe is popular in Mexican cuisine, particularly Tamaulipas and Coahuila, where it is called "frijoles charros", though you'll also find Tex Mex versions with more local ingredients.